huidr/help-sessions/grading.md

 #### Finally I am done calculating my horrible CPI.
 How impactful is it in my career?

 Well, it depends on which career path you are taking.
 If you plan to leave academia, your CPI doesn't have much value and you will probably forget it in a couple of years.
 If you plan to stay in academia, it helps to have a good CPI.
+But CPI might not be as important as you think it is.
 I have known people who had a hard time getting into nice places even with a near perfect CPI and some others get into some of the best universities in the world with barely 8/10.
 It matters more what *cool* things you did during your five years in IISERM.